Computer model locks in Giants vs. Bears picks, score prediction, SGP for NFL Week 10

 The New York Giants face off with the Chicago Bears in Week 10 of the 2025 NFL season in a matchup of two teams trending in opposite directions.
 The Giants are trying to navigate a somewhat lost campaign thanks to injuries, but they do have a bright spot at quarterback in rookie Jaxson Dart.
 The Bears have rattled off five wins over their last six games and now sit a half-game back of the Green Bay Packers in the NFC North standings.

 Kickoff from Soldier Field in Chicago is set for 1 p.m.
 ET.
-The Bears are 4.5-point favorites in the latest Giants vs. Bears consensus odds at SportsLine and the total is 46.5.
-Chicago is a -221 money line favorite while New York is a +182 underdog.
+The Bears are 4.5-point favorites in the latest Giants vs. Bears consensus odds at SportsLine, and the over/under for total points scored is 45.5, down 1.5 from the opening line.
+Chicago is a -223 money line favorite (risk $223 to win $100), while New York is a +183 underdog.

 Click here to bet Giants vs. Bears at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: